araujo88/bit-life-proofing/README.md

-# bit-life-proofing
+# Bitcoin Proof of Life Recorder

 A program that performs life-proof certifications transactions on Bitcoin network using OP_RETURN by combining PGP and hashing.
 Based on the [BitLDC protocol](https://github.com/araujo88/BitLDC).

-# Bitcoin Proof of Life Recorder

 ## Overview